Drug DWI vs Marijuana DWI in Dallas, Texas: What's Different and What's the Same?

 • Poor roadside testing conditions

-These flaws exist in all Drug DWIs but are most damaging in marijuana cases.
+These flaws exist in all Drug DWIs but are often most damaging in marijuana cases.

 Drug Recognition Experts (DREs): Bigger Role, Bigger Weakness

-In Dallas marijuana cases, DRE testimony is often the weakest link.
+In Dallas marijuana DWI cases, the DRE's testimony is often one of the most vulnerable parts of the prosecution’s case.

 Blood Tests: Why Marijuana Is Different